enriqc3/CMPS-3240-Benchmarking/README.md

 * https://www.passmark.com/
 * https://www.eembc.org/

-Benchmarks individuals have created that commonly used (but not standard):
+Benchmarks that individuals have created that are commonly used (but not standard):

 * Dhrystone
 * Whetsone

-And some benchmarks were not intended for benchmarking but are so computationally intensive that computing enthusiasts use them a relative test of performance:
+And some benchmarks were not intended for benchmarking at all.
+But, they are so computationally intensive that computing enthusiasts use them a relative test of performance:

 * Folding@home
 * SETI@home
 * Jack the ripper
-* Prime95 (for thermals)
+* Prime95<sup>a</sup>

-The purpose of this lab is to start your very own basic linear algebra subroutine (BLAS) library that we will continuously improve over the course with our knowledge of computer architecture.
+The purpose of this lab is to start your very set of benchmark programs.
+Some of these subroutines will be revisited and continuously improved over the course with our knowledge of computer architecture.
 You will be given a starting framework and use this code to benchmark multiple machines.

 ## Approach